STATEMENT:

 Where do ideas come from—- out of thin air, as if by magic?
 Or is it in the choreography, the behind-the-scenes, the work with the sleights at hand to generate creative solutions from percieved restrictions?

-In 2012, I co-founded Hundred Thousand Million Labyrinths, a constraint-based writing group.
-In 2013, I co-founded Weird Shift, an artist-led initiative that has included a storefront exhibition space, podcasts, and an on-going MicroTalks series where artists, writers, and independent scholars present research and recent projects.
-Since 2014, I have collaborated with artist Lindsey French to develop non-traditional frameworks for building algorithmic literacy.
-In that same year, I debuted Modular Mythos, a series of event scores prompting the playful disruption of the habitual forms of social interaction surrounding mobile phones.
+In 2012, I co-founded Hundred Thousand Million Labyrinths, with Katy Asher and Becky Miller, a constraint-based writing group.
+In 2013, I co-founded Weird Shift, with Adam and Megan Rothstein.
+This artist-led initiative has included a storefront exhibition space, podcasts, and an on-going MicroTalks series where artists, writers, and independent scholars present research and recent projects.
+Working with artist Lindsey french from 2014-2020, we prototyped non-traditional frameworks for building algorithmic literacy.
+Live cinema, audiovisual improvisation and collaborative compositions with musicians and writers have been a regular pursuit for decades

-In my video essays, live cinema, and printed works I have examined the specters of post-truth and algorithmic bias, shared insights from my time with media fossils, and, most recently, compared approaches to creative problem-solving across contexts of art, magic, and everyday life.
-These publications and presentations are informed by lived experiences, current events, archival research, family memoirs, and the histories and visual cultures of traveling carnivals, artist-run spaces, and stage magic.
+I have examined the specters of post-truth and algorithmic bias, shared insights from my time with media fossils, and compared approaches to creative problem-solving across contexts of art, magic, and everyday life.
+These publications and presentations are informed by oral histories and archival research, and take shape through video, performance, installation, writing, and event programming.

 My practice is research-based, experimental, and collaborative.
 I find inspiration in the spaces between apparent obstacles and prescribed solutions, puzzling the world anew.